rhapsodixx/browser-extension/README.md

-# Trotto Go Links Browser Extension
+# Mekari Go Links Browser Extension

 This repository contains all the code used in the [Trotto go links Chrome extension](https://chrome.google.com/webstore/detail/trotto-go-links/nkeoojidblilnkcbbmfhaeebndapehjk)